 Remember: even if we didn’t neutralize the ME binary, our situation would still be an order of magnitude less worrysome than the enormous security hole that a complete Intel AMT system (with all three “puzzle pieces” put together) represents—a system vulnerable to all-encompassing remote access even when powered off.

-The good news is, we actually do neutralize it on our coreboot-enabled systems, so you can feel safe about using our products.
+The good news is, we actually do neutralize (and disable) it on our coreboot-enabled systems, so you can feel safe about using our products.

 Purism is proud to select CPUs that do not have vPro or AMT chips on them, we are proud to use non-Intel wireless cards to avoid any potential conflict, we are happy to know we use a smaller consumer version of the Intel ME that Intel says cannot work to offer out-of-band remote access, and we are proud to say we take the extra step of further neutralizing the Intel ME.